Lash Extension Glue: What You Need to Know

 Glue dots refer to the glue drops remaining on the natural lash after the fan has fallen off.
 Glue dots can occur for one of the following reasons:

-Remember, the glue is strong enough that it doesn't want to come off the natural lashes even though the fan has fallen off.
+Remember, the glue is strong enough that it doesn't want to come off the natural lashes even though the fan has fallen off, the glue strength isn't the issues but more of how we are using the glue and caring for it.

 Why is my glue dot curing quickly?